AlexisMergan/qsm-chicago/docs.typ

 following the notation from Model A.

 === Housing Market
 Each location $i$ has a fixed stock of land available for rent $H_i$.
 Landlords face no costs and spend all of their rental income on the final good to ensure goods market clearing.
 Let $overline(nu)_i$ denote the average income of residents in location $i$.
-We can than express _aggregate_ income for resident in location $i$
+We can than express _aggregate_ income for residents in location $i$
   $
     overline(nu)_i R_i &= sum_(n in cal(L)) pi_(i n) w_n overline(R).
   $<eqn:mB-agg-income>